Jowy02/Motor-Grafico/README.md

 ### **Scene Management**
 - **Clear Scene** functionality allows users to remove **all GameObjects** from the current scene.
 - This behaves similarly to creating a **new empty scene**, providing a clean starting point for further work.

+### **Texture Transparency Support**
+- Imported model textures can now include **transparency (alpha channel)**.
+- Transparency is correctly applied to the model in the scene, preserving visual fidelity for transparent materials.

 ## Credits
 **All contributors working on this project**: